Air Tactics Centre (Kentro Aeroporikis Taktikis – KEAT)

 US Air Force Reserve

-12 F-16C Block 30 Fighting Falcons 482nd Fighter Wing, 93rd Fighter Squadron ‘Makos’ based at Homestead Air Reserve Base in Florida.
-This unit were returning to the after completing deployment in Afghanistan.
+12 F-16C Block 30 Fighting Falcons 482nd Fighter Wing, 93rd Fighter Squadron 'Makos' based at Homestead Air Reserve Base in Florida.
+This unit was returning to the after completing deployment in Afghanistan.

 |Once again at Iniohos 117PM at Andravida utilised their F-4E (AUP) Phantom IIs from both 338 Mira and 339 Mira.
 These fighter aircraft flew as Blue and Red air and were assigned various roles from Offensive and Defensive Counter Air Operations, fighter sweep, anti-surface force air operations (ASFAO).